senbox-org/s1tbx/README.md

 Read further at the corresponding section

 :exclamation:Note: the snap-engine and snap-desktop repositories are mandatory.
-The toolboxes are each optional and currently only useful if you use the ceres based configuration.
+The toolboxes are each optional and currently only the Sentinel-3 Toolbox is currently configured to be used with SNAP.

 	git clone https://github.com/senbox-org/s1tbx.git